Muzzy73/foundation/foundation/www/docs/user/manual/en/education/admission/student-applicant.md

 <!-- add-breadcrumbs -->
-# Student Applicant
+# Student Application

-A Student Applicant record needs to be created when a student applies for a program at your institute.
+A Student Application record needs to be created when a student applies for a program at your institute.
-You can Approve or Reject a student applicant.
+You can Approve or Reject a student application.
 By accepting a student applicant you can add them to the student master.

 <img class="screenshot" alt="Student Applicant" src="{{docs_base_url}}/assets/img/education/admission/student-applicant.png">

 ### Application Status

-- By default when a student applicant is created in the system, the application status is set to 'Applied'
+- By default when a student application is created in the system, the application status is set to 'Applied'

 - You can update the status to 'Approved' once you approve the applicant to join your institute.

 - Once the application status is set to 'Approved', the 'Enroll' button should show up.
-	You can create a student record against the student applicant and enroll them to a program by clicking on this button.
+	You can create a student record against the student application and enroll them to a program by clicking on this button.

-- Once a student is created against the student applicant, the system shall set the application status to 'Admitted' and will not allow you to change the application status unless the student record is deleted.
+- Once a student is created against the student application, the system shall set the application status to 'Admitted' and will not allow you to change the application status unless the student record is deleted.

 ### Student Enrollment